For this church:

 Newark and Southwell Deanery

+The church of St Laurence was built in the 12th century as a rectory under the patronage of the powerful de Thorpe family.
 This very small building is late Perpendicular of Bennington blue stone with Ancaster stone facings.
 It consists of a chancel, nave, large south porch, and low west tower with turret containing two bells.
-(Throsby said it had three bells in the 1790s.)
 There is no chancel arch but there is a modern screen.

 In the chancel is a much mutilated effigy of Lady Margaret Thorpe, widow of Lord William de Thorpe who fought at Crecy in 1346.
 She is wearing a wimple, her feet resting on a dog, but both arms are missing.